YvesCoding/rcpress/README.md

 ## Introduction

-- AntdSite is a documentation generator modified from [Ant Design Pro Site](https://pro.ant.design).
+- AntdSite is a static documentation generator based on Ant Design and GatsbyJs, it is originly modified from [Ant Design Pro Site](https://pro.ant.design).
 - It is driven by [Gatsby Js](https://www.gatsbyjs.org/).
 - The configuration of documents is inspired by - [vuepress](https://vuepress.vuejs.org/config/).